HSF/phoenix/guides/users.md

   * 'phi'- phi direction
   * 'eta' - eta direction
   * 'energy'
+ * Hits can be defined in one of two ways:
+  * [ [x,y,z], [x,y,z], [x,y,z], ] - i.e. an array of 3-dim arrays containing Cartesian coordinate.
+These will be rendered as points.
+  * [ hit, hit, hit ] - i.e. an array of hit objects, where the hit objects must Where hit needs to have a pos attribute, and optionally a type ( ‘Point’ || ‘Line’ Everything else is decoration

 Uniquely for clusters, you need to define the plane(s) on which to project the clusters as a property of the collection itself, using the following notation